henkmeulekamp/MandrillBackupNet/README.md

 - Export from Mandril to disk
     - `mandrill-backup.exe -e c:\temp\mandrill -k <your-mandril-api-key>> -a Export`
-- Import from Disk t0 Mandrill
+- Import from Disk to Mandrill
     - `mandrill-backup.exe -e c:\temp\mandrill -k <your-mandril-api-key>> -a Import`
 - Delete all templates in account (dont worry, we will make a backup first)
     - `mandrill-backup.exe -e c:\temp\mandrill -k <your-mandril-api-key>> -a delete`